 I have held the post of headteacher at Osmotherley Primary School since June 2018.
 Prior to this, I was the early years and Key Stage 1 class teacher at the school before being appointed as assistant headteacher and then acting headteacher.
 I am passionate about Osmotherley School and, as a teacher and as headteacher, I have been committed to striving for the best possible provision and outcomes for the children.
 I have worked in a number of schools, both large and small, and I have experienced the many advantages of small schools but also the benefits of building links and working closely with other schools.

 I am a retired headteacher who has lived in this beautiful part of North Yorkshire with my family for 30 years.
 I have also been a consultant headteacher and school improvement partner, working for North Yorkshire County Council.
 I value the whole curriculum, outdoor education, sport and the arts.
 I am pleased to be able to continue in education as a governor at Osmotherley Primary School.

-Paul Hartley - Parent Governor
+Brian Hunter - Parent Governor

 I have lived within the Osmotherley area since 2004.
 We have two children one of whom has now left Osmotherley school to go to secondary school.
 I have been an active member of several village groups throughout that time.

 I am a pharmacist and currently work as Clinical Services Director in a company delivering services exclusively to the NHS.
 I have worked in diverse management and contract management roles as well as a turnaround manager.
 I am used to working in a heavily regulated and externally inspected organisation, working within tight budgetary constraints.

 I enjoy the National Park around Osmotherley and I am particularly interested in mountain biking as well as other outdoor activities.